We are proud to announce that our Cio Modern Dining Chairs won a 2019 GOOD DESIGN™ Award.

 Cio Arm Chair Design

 I increase the comfort of the Modern Dining Chairs by steam bending the back slats both across the grain and along the grain to conform perfectly to the lumbar and thoracic curves of the sitter.
 The joints at the end of each slat curve as well and elegantly following.
 Each slat flows to the next so smoothly that the sitter cannot feel the edges.

 Re-thinking how each joint transfers strength to its adjoining member.
 I redesigned how the traditional mortise and tenon joint works.
 Every tenon in this chair tapers to meet a matching taper in the mortise.
-This change establishes the strongest glue bond possible between the two, as well as increased mechanical strength.
+This change establishes the strongest glue bond possible between the two, as well as increases mechanical strength.
 Tests in my shop demonstrated a considerable increase in strength transfer compared to traditional mortise and tenon joints.
 This added strength in each joint allowed me to minimize the mass in the whole chair and eliminate the undercarriage typical of ladderback chairs.
 The frame is lighter, easier to move around a dining table, and elegantly slides under a sitter with minimum effort as one eases into position at dinner.
 The entire dining chair weighs a mere 8.5 pounds.

 Beauty combines with Cio Modern Dining Chairs.
 This reimagined Appalachian ladderback embraces contemporary and timeless aesthetics.
 With my feet in history and my eyes on the future, I created a piece of art that fits seamlessly into a modern furniture landscape.
 This transitional design may be inserted into a spectrum of home designs from traditional to contemporary – even mid-century modern!

 Cio represents a complete re-imagining of age-old ideas and spins them into a whole new form, reviving traditions and opening up new possibilities.
 My Cio chair lives up to its Latin meaning: renew.